 Columbia's low acceptance rate is part of why it's such a prestigious school.
 If it was easy to get in, it wouldn't carry so much academic and social clout!

 Reported rates vary from year to year, but you can be that the acceptance rate in a given year will be 6 percent or lower.
-For the class of 2024, Columbia reported an acceptance rate of 6.3 percent, so just about six students for every 100 applicants will receive a treasured acceptance letter.
+For the class of 2025, Columbia reported an acceptance rate of 3.9 percent, so just about four students for every 100 applicants will receive a treasured acceptance letter.

 Because Columbia considers applications holistically, every part of the application matters.
 Good standardized test scores and an excellent grade point average are essential, but don't make the mistake of assuming your chance of acceptance is based entirely on those two factors.

 What GPA and SAT/ACT Scores Do I Need to Get Into Columbia?

 Columbia is an Ivy League school, so you need an excellent GPA and SAT/ACT score.
 Positive study habits and test preparation are a must.